DonkeyPi/dpi_node/README.md

 - Upon evaluation of a function handler generated nodes are integrated into the parent children with a composite id {funct_id, node_id}.
 - Function handlers can generate any number of nodes including zero.
-- Root functions (the ones passed to Ash.Node.Builder.build) must generate a single node.
+- Root functions (the ones passed to Dpi.Node.Builder.build) must generate a single node.